Low dose Naltrexone (LDN)

 Contraindications for LDN Use

-Individuals who have a sensitivity to naltrexone or its components should avoid Low Dose Naltrexone (LDN).
-Moreover, individuals who are currently taking pain relievers or are experiencing sudden opioid withdrawal should steer clear of LDN as it could trigger intense withdrawal symptoms because of its properties as an opioid antagonist.
+People who are allergic to naltrexone or any of its ingredients should avoid using Low Dose Naltrexone (LDN).
+It is also not recommended for individuals taking pain medications or those experiencing sudden opioid withdrawal as it can lead to severe withdrawal symptoms because of its effects, as an opioid antagonist.

 What to avoid when taking low dose naltrexone

-• Using any opioids like heroin, morphine, codeine, oxycodone, tramadol, hydrocodone or other prescription and opioids
+- using any opioids like heroin, morphine, codeine, oxycodone, tramadol, hydrocodone or other prescription or illegal opioids.

-• taking CNS depressants such, as sedatives, tranquilizers or other medications.
+- taking nervous system depressants such, as sedatives, tranquilizers or other medications.

 Handling and Storage Precautions